microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 docker build -t cli-mdbook .
 ```

-3. Generate a new version of the e-book using PowerShell and the docker image created above.
+4. Generate a new version of the e-book using PowerShell and the docker image created above.

 ```powershell
 .\build.ps1
 ```

+5. script will generate a file named **COE Toolkit Command Line Interface.pdf** in the docs folder

 ## Spell Check Process